TNowalk/my-next-project-course/milestone-3.md

 router.post('/', controller.create);
 ```

 Now when a POST request is sent to `/api/project/`, the `controller.create` method will be called.
-Let's test it out, restart your server and type the following in a new terminal tab/window:
+Let's test it out, type the following in a new terminal tab/window:

 > Make sure you substitute PROJECT_NAME, PROJECT_DESCRIPTION, and PROJECT_CREATOR with your own text